IlyesDjari/TrainWorld/README.md

 For now, working with the live server on VS code.

+!!
+Not working on iphone/macbook !!
+Bug due to other implementation of flexbox on iOS.

 ### Sources

 - Checking if the users device is in portrait or landscape mode https://stackoverflow.com/questions/4917664/detect-viewport-orientation-if-orientation-is-portrait-display-alert-message-ad